 Your “thank you’s” are lacking.

 This is one of the more common fundraising communications mistakes we see.
 We understand the chaos of working at a nonprofit.
-With only so many hours in the day, building your stewardship strategy can sometimes slip through the cracks.
+Building your stewardship strategy can sometimes slip through the cracks with only so many hours in the day.

 But do not fall into this trap!

-Make sure your donors are thanked immediately with an automatic email containing their donation receipt.
+Be sure to thank donors immediately with an automatic email containing their donation receipt.
 Then, reach out again within a week with a more personal and heartfelt thank you.

 And then don’t let off the gas!
 It’s important to continue to thank donors and remind them of their impact.